-Russian state nuclear corporation Rosatom on 20 May confirmed to Tass to it retains is interest in the project to expand the Dukovany nuclear power plant in the Czech Republic.
+Russian state nuclear corporation Rosatom has confirmed to Tass that it retains interest in the project to expand the Dukovany nuclear power plant in the Czech Republic.

 “We have repeatedly stated that in the case of a tender for the expansion of Czech nuclear power plants, we will be happy to provide our best offer and create healthy market competition in the framework of this promising project with maximum localisation and in partnership with Czech companies.
 In February this year, at the invitation of CEZ, representatives Rosatom state corporations, along with other potential suppliers, took part in consultations, during which information was provided on Rosatom projects and business models,” the Rosatom official noted, according to reports in Tass.